-This tool will test compression, that in turn will help you identify common issues like head gasket failure, sticking valves or worn/broken piston rings.
-Modern engines use a compression release valve which help them start.
+This tool will test compression, which in turn will help you identify common issues like head gasket failure, sticking valves, or worn/broken piston rings.
+Modern engines use a compression release valve which helps them start.
 Trouble is, a compression release valve will give you incorrect compression test readings.
 Check out “Compression test video” on this page, slide down to the second from last video.

 It allows you accurately measure pressure loss in the cylinder (you’ll need access to compressed air).
-But more importantly, it allows you listen for the tell tale leaking of air.
+But more importantly, it allows you to listen for the tell-tale leaking of air.

 - Air from the dipstick indicates a broken or worn rings.

 - Air leaking from exhaust/muffler suggests a exhaust valve issue.

 - Air leaking from carburetor suggests an intake valve fault.